Kalyani (raga)

-Kalyani is a melakarta raga (parent musical scale) in the Carnatic music.
+Kalyani is a melakarta ragam (parent musical scale) in the Carnatic music.
+It is the prati madhyama equivalent of the raga Sankarabharanam.
 It was called Kalyan but is now more popularly called Yaman in Hindustani Music.
 Its Western equivalent is the Lydian mode.

 Kalyani in Carnatic music

-In South Indian weddings it is a very prominently played raga.
+In South Indian weddings it is a very prominently played ragam.
 The word Kalyani means she who causes auspicious things.
-It is the 65th melakarta raga under the Katapayadi sankhya.
+It is the 65th melakarta ragam under the Katapayadi sankhya.
 It is also called Mechakalyani.
 The notes for Kalyani are S R2 G3 M2 P D2 N3.
 Kalyani is the first Prathi Madhyama raga that was ever discovered.
 It was obtained by the process of Graha Bhedam or modal shift of tonic of the ancient Shadja Grama.

 Specifics on this raga

 Kalyani has scope for elaborate alapana.
 One should not remain too long on panchamam (pa) or alternate between shadjamam and panchamam too frequently.
 Kalyani is prominently known among the public.
 It is often performed at the beginning of concerts because it is considered auspicious.